iXedium/satisfactory-playground/docs/PROJECT_STRUCTURE.md

     - `ChainCreatorControls.tsx`: **NEW** - Renders item/recipe selectors and the "Add" button for creating new production chains.
     - `PlannerActions.tsx`: **NEW** - Renders search input, settings menu button, and clear data button for the main toolbar.
     - `SettingsMenu.tsx`: **NEW** - Renders the settings gear button and the dropdown menu with display options checkboxes.
-    - `ViewTreeControls.tsx`: **NEW** - Renders view mode switch, expand/collapse buttons, and depth selector for the main toolbar.
+    - `ViewTreeControls.tsx`: **UPDATED** - Renders expand/collapse buttons and sorting controls for the dependency tree view in the main toolbar.
     - `ActionButtons.tsx`: Buttons for primary actions within a section.
     - `CategorySection.tsx`: Component for displaying item/recipe categories.
     - `ChainCreator.tsx`: UI for initiating a new production chain.